 Q: What are the hours and locations of your branches?

-A: View our locations page for addresses, phone numbers, business hours, and map locations for all of our branches.
+A: Please visit our locations page for addresses, phone numbers, business hours, and map locations for all of our branches.

 Q: How can I obtain a copy of one of my cancelled checks?

 A: Cancelled check images are available through Online Banking for enrolled users.
-To learn more and enroll in online banking, click here.
-You may also request a check copy at any of our office locations or by calling our Contact Center.
+To learn more and enroll in Online Banking, click here.
+You may also request a check copy at any of our office locations or by contacting us.

 Q: What can you tell me about First Hope Bank in general?

-A: First Hope Bank is a community bank, which opened its doors for business on March 4, 1912.
-It is a privately held institution that has been operated by the Beatty family since its founding.
-The Bank's mission is to provide financial solutions that help customers achieve their hopes and dreams while enhancing the growth and prosperity of First Hope Bank and our community.
-If you are interested in learning more about the history of our corporate headquarters, which is a restored Moravian church, and the history of Hope, please visit our history page.
+A: First Hope Bank is a community bank, which was established in 1911.
+We are a privately held institution that has been operated by the Beatty family since its founding.
+Our mission is to provide financial solutions that help customers achieve their hopes and dreams while enhancing the growth and prosperity of First Hope Bank and our community.
+To learn more about the history of our corporate headquarters and the history of Hope, click here.

 Q: What products and services do you offer?